 Preventive Maintenance program: The planned maintenance program could not be adhered to during 2010/11 due to shortage of resources and projects that were carried out departmentally (e.g. Pine Valley and electrification of informal settlements) A planned maintenance policy was approved by Council and a Planned Maintenance Plan is being developed.
-For the 2011/12 financial year an amount of R2, 905,190 have been allocated for maintenance.
-The following service delivery gaps have been identified departmentally and will be confirmed by the Master Plans when the report is tabled to council, the projects are not in order of priority:
+For the 2011/12 financial year an amount of R2, 905,190 has been allocated for maintenance.
+The following service delivery gaps have been identified departmentally and are confirmed by the Master Plans tabled to council, the projects are not in order of priority:

-- Upgrade supply cables from Bon Chretien sub. to de Bos substation (W5). - Upgrade 11 kV supply from Bon Chretien Substation to N'Duli / Vredebes (W1), - Establish a switching substation at Vredebes (W1), - Upgrade 11 kV feeder from Wolseley main substation to Industrial area.
-(W7) - Upgrade 11 kV cables from Orange Substation to Voortrekker substation (W5), - Upgrade 11 kV cables from Owen Substation to Heide Substation (W3), - Upgrade 11 kV cable from Keet Substation to Staff substation (W3). - Replace old and unreliable vehicles (all wards), - Refurbish/replace 11 kV switchgear in Ceres, Tulbagh, and Wolseley (W3, 5, 7, 11), - Fill vacant posts on the approved organogram, - Install remote metering at all bulk supply points (W3, 7, 11), - Complete loading of data on GIS, - Improve street lighting by upgrading existing streetlights and installing additional lighting (All wards). - Upgrade 11kV supply to Bella Vista/Skoonvlei Industrial area (W6), - Upgrade 11kV cables in Tulbagh and Wolseley (W7 and 11) - Install 11 kV cable from Brounger Street to Deborah Street (W7). - Replace two unreliable and unreliable Cherry Pickers (W6,7).
+- Upgrade supply cables from Bon Chretien sub. to de Bos substation (W5), - Upgrade 11 kV supply from Bon Chretien Substation to N'Duli / Vredebes (W1) (Funds approved), - Establish a switching substation at Vredebes (W1) (Funds approved), - Upgrade 11 kV feeder from Wolseley main substation to Industrial area.
+(W7) (Completed) - Upgrade 11 kV cables from Orange Substation to Voortrekker substation (W5) (Completed), - Upgrade 11 kV cables from Owen Substation to Heide Substation (W3), - Upgrade 11 kV cable from Keet Substation to Staff substation (W3), - Replace old and unreliable vehicles (all wards), - Refurbish/replace 11 kV switchgear in Ceres, Tulbagh, and Wolseley (W3, 5, 7, 11)(Wolseley in progress), - Fill vacant posts on the approved organogram, - Install remote metering at all bulk supply points (W3, 7, 11)(Ceres, Tulbagh and Wolseley complete, Ceres in progress), - Complete loading of data on GIS (Tulbagh 50% complete), - Improve street lighting by upgrading existing streetlights and installing additional lighting (All wards). - Upgrade 11kV supply to Bella Vista/Skoonvlei Industrial area (W6) (Funds approved), - Upgrade 11kV cables in Tulbagh and Wolseley (W7 and 11) - Install 11 kV cable from Brounger Street to Deborah Street (W7) (in progress).

+Replace two unreliable and unreliable Cherry Pickers (W6,7) (In progress).